 If you are in need of treatment for addiction and are a union worker, then you will find that your path to treatment is greatly eased.
 If you’re not in a union, it would be a sound idea to look into your options today.

 How (and why) your workplace can help you

 Statistics show that by far the majority of addicted individuals in the United States (77%) are currently in a job.
 Conscientious workplaces recognize that their workers can fall into this problem, and extend Employee Assistance Programs (more commonly, EAPs) which offer assistance such as:

 - Time off and income protection, should you need to attend residential treatment

 - Facilitated access to outpatient treatments

 - Therapeutic working patterns

 - Personnel who are authorized and qualified to provide addiction assistance

-Additionally, your employer may be mandated by state law to have a position available from you on your return from treatment; this is something that can be clarified with the union.
+Additionally, your employer may be mandated by state law to have a position available for you on your return from treatment.
+This is something that can be clarified with the union.
 However, it may not be advisable for you to return to the same job in the same location if, for example, you often used or were under the influence while in that role before – or if the job triggered you to use.
 You may indeed find that, once you have completed treatment, you don’t wish to return to the workplace and feel you would benefit from a change of employment – which a union can also facilitate.